Extending Erd\H{o}s- Beck's theorem to higher dimensions: Three dimensional case

 \section{Three dimensional case}

 In this section we will prove theorem \ref{thm_3_dim}, a special case of our main theorem \ref{thm_d_dim} when $d=3$.
 We want to prove it separately because its proof is similar, yet much simpler than the general case.
 We hope that by understanding the proof in this simple case, readers can convince themselves that our strategy works for the general case as well.
 It is of course totally fine to skip this section and go straight to the next one where the general case's proof is presented. \begin{thm} For any $\beta\in (0,1)$, there is some constant $\gamma$ depending on $\beta$ such that: for any $n$-points set $S$ in $\mathbb{R}^3$, either there exists a plane contains at least $\beta n$ points of $S$, or there are two skew lines whose union contains at least $\beta n$ points of $S$, or the number of spanning hyperplanes exceeds $\gamma n^3$.
-As a consequence, any $\beta_3\in (0,1/2)$ would work in theorem \ref{Beck}. \end{thm} \begin{remark} A stronger result is proved in \cite{Lund-Purdy} using some point-plane incidence bound: $H_S(\R^3)\gtrsim x^2 n$ where $n-x$ is the maximum number of points of $S$ that belong to a plane or two lines. \end{remark} Assume no plane or two skew lines contains more than $\beta n$ points of $S$, we need to show $H_S(\mathbb{R}^3)\gtrsim_\beta n^3$.
+As a consequence, any $\beta_3\in (0,1/2)$ would work in theorem \ref{Beck}. \end{thm} Assume no plane or two skew lines contains more than $\beta n$ points of $S$, we need to show $H_S(\mathbb{R}^3)\gtrsim_\beta n^3$.
 Here the notation $\gtrsim_\beta$ means we can put a constant that may depends on $\beta$ right after $\ge$ to make the inequality correct.
 We will sometimes write $\gtrsim$ when the dependence on $\beta$ is implicit.